DavidRodriguezTorrado/DavidRodriguezTorrado.github.io/_pages/projects.md

 **My contributions to the project include:**

-- Developing an automated method leveraging LLMs for generating a Data Model from structured data (CSVs).
+- Developing an automated method leveraging LLMs for generating a Data Model from structured data (CSV).
 - Deduplication solving problem.
 Entity matching of Slovenian business organizations using string similarity.

 For more information, please visit the official website: [https://cedar-heu-project.eu/](https://cedar-heu-project.eu/)